Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Impact Resistance Differences

-- CE Level 1 offers a basic impact absorption rating.
-It reduces impact force up to 20 kN (kilonewtons).
+- CE Level 1 offers basic impact absorption for low to moderate crashes.

 | CE Level | Impact Absorption Rating (Max kN) | Protection Quality |